ntomuro/CSC380/Gym-Highway-gamma/README.md

-# Gymnasium γ (gamma) Explorer — Highway-env Streamlit App
+# [Extra] Gymnasium γ (gamma) Explorer — Highway-env Streamlit App

 Interactive demo for demonstrating the **discount factor γ** in Markov Decision Processes (MDP), using Gymnasium's Highway-Env environment with real Value Iteration.

 ## :rocket: Note

-Three environments are implemented:
+Three environments are implemented as testbeds:

 - **Highway** — drive on a multilane highway populated with other vehicles
 - **Merge** -- drive on a multilane highway near a road junction with incoming vehicles on the access ramp